 Walter Mitty is a negative assets manager for Life Magazine.
 Life is in the process of publishing their final edition – and the negative that is intended to be the cover photo is lost.
 Walter is tasked with finding it.
 The film is an interesting blend of reality and whimsical, day-dream type fantasy.
 Walter loves his job but he yearns for his life to matter more – to be more fulfilling.
 As the film progresses we get to watch Walter step out of his comfort zone and start to live the life he has long lived in his dreams.

 Few films have challenged me the way this one did.
-I wrote the following after watching it:
+After watching it, I wrote the following:

 This movie helped me take stock of my life.
 I don’t find my identity in my career.
 I find it in relationships.
 My standing with God.
 My relationship with my wife, my kids, my family and my friends.
 I find my identity in service in my church and outside of it.
 But, I still feel like there is something more that I should or could be doing.

 While it was still a year before any real changes happened, this movie was the impetus to getting Rambling Ever On off the ground.
 It was an idea we had toyed with for some time, but this movie pushed me to make it a reality.
-Depending on your opinion of REO, you can thank or curse Walter Mitty.
+Depending on your opinion of Rambling Ever On, you can thank or curse Walter Mitty.

 - Five More Whiteheart Songs That Taught Me the Truth - February 25, 2021

 - Master and Commander: The Far Side of the World - February 4, 2021